-The Company's primary ongoing container financing requirements are funded by revolving notes issued by TMCL.
-On June 29, 2010, TMCL amended certain terms of the Indenture and prepaid its Series 2001-01 Notes, which had previously been issued under the Indenture and under which TMCL had an available commitment of \$475,000, and issued a new series of notes, the Series 2010-1 Notes (the "Secured Debt Facility") under which there was a commitment of \$750,000 as of December 31, 2010 (but TMCL exercised an option to increase the maximum commitment by \$100,000 for a total commitment of \$850,000 on March 15, 2011).
-The additional amount (when taking into account the prepayment and termination of the Series 2000-1 Notes and issuance of the Series 2010-1 Notes in lieu therof) available for borrowing under the Secured Debt Facility, as limited by the Company's borrowing base, was \$146,122 as of December 31, 2010.
-The Secured Debt Facility provides for payments of interest only during the period from its inception until its Conversion Date (currently set at June 29, 2012), with a provision for the Secured Debt Facility to amortize over a 10-year, but not to exceed the maximum term of a 15-year period beginning on the Conversion Date.
+The Company's primary ongoing container financing requirements are funded by revolving notes issued by TMCL (the "Secured Debt Facility").
+On March 15, 2011, TMCL exercised an option to increase the maximum available commitment under the Secured Debt Facility from \$750,000 to \$850,000.
+The additional amount available for borrowing under the Secured Debt Facility, as limited by the Company's borrowing base, was \$3,933 as of December 31, 2011.
+The Secured Debt Facility provides for payments of interest only during the period from its inception until its Conversion Date (as defined in the Indenture governing the 2005-1 Bonds and the Secured Debt Facility) (currently set at June 29, 2012), with a provision for the Secured Debt Facility to amortize over a 10-year period, but not to exceed the maximum term of a 15-year period, beginning on the Conversion Date.
 The interest rate on the Secured Debt Facility, payable monthly in arrears, is LIBOR plus 2.75% during the revolving period prior to the Conversion Date.
-There is also a commitment fee of 0.75% on the unused portion of the Secured Debt Facility until December 31, 2010, which is payable monthly in arrears.
-After December 31, 2010, during the remainder of the two-year revolving period, the commitment fee on the unused portion of the Secured Debt Facility will be 0.75% if total borrowings under the Secured Debt Facility equal 50% or more of the total commitment or 1.00% if total borrowings are less than 50% of the total commitment.
-If the Secured Debt Facility is not refinanced or renewed prior to the new Conversion Date, the interest rate would increase based on pre-agreed terms during the 10 or 15 year amortization period that follows.
+There is also a commitment fee on the unused portion of the Secured Debt Facility, payable in arrears, of 0.75% if total borrowings under the Secured Debt Facility equal 50% or more of the total commitment or 1.00% if total borrowings are less than 50% of the total commitment.
+If the Secured Debt Facility is not refinanced or renewed prior to the Conversion Date, the interest rate would increase based on pre-agreed terms during the 10 or 15 year amortization period that follows.

-Under the terms of the 2005-1 Bonds and Secured Debt Facility, the total outstanding principal of these two programs may not exceed an amount (the "Asset Base"), which is calculated by a formula based on TMCL's book value of equipment, restricted cash and direct financing and sales-type leases.
-The total obligations under the 2005-1 Bonds and the Secured Debt Facility are secured by a pledge of TMCL's assets.
-TMCL's total assets amounted to \$1,370,868 as of December 31, 2010.
-The 2005-1 Bonds and the Secured Debt Facility also contain restrictive covenants regarding the average age of TMCL's container fleet, certain earnings ratios, ability to incur other obligations and to distribute earnings, TGH's container management subsidiary net income and debt levels, and overall Asset Base minimums, in which TMCL and TGH's container management subsidiary were in full compliance at December 31, 2010.
+Under the terms of the 2005-1 Bonds, 2011-1 Bonds and Secured Debt Facility, the total outstanding principal of these two programs may not exceed an amount (the "Asset Base"), which is calculated by a formula based on TMCL's book value of equipment, restricted cash and direct financing and sales-type leases.
+The total obligations under the 2005-1 Bonds, 2011-1 Bonds and the Secured Debt Facility are secured by a pledge of TMCL's assets.
+TMCL's total assets amounted to \$1,994,404 as of December 31, 2011.
+The 2005-1 Bonds, 2011-1 Bonds and the Secured Debt Facility also contain restrictive covenants regarding the average age of TMCL's container fleet, certain earnings ratios, ability to incur other obligations and to distribute earnings, TGH's container management subsidiary net income and debt levels, and overall Asset Base minimums, for which TMCL and TGH's container management subsidiary believe that they were in compliance at December 31, 2011.